samecos/PhoenixGo/README.md

 The GPU version is much faster, but works only with compatible nvidia GPU.
 It supports this environment :
-- CUDA 9.0 only
+- above CUDA 10.0
-- cudnn 7.1.x (x is any number) or lower for CUDA 9.0
-- no AVX, AVX2, AVX512 instructions supported in this release (so it is currently much slower than the linux version)
-- there is no TensorRT support on Windows
+- now TensorRT support on Windows (version >= 7.0)

 Download and extract
 [GPU version (Windows)](https://github.com/Tencent/PhoenixGo/releases/download/win-x64-gpu-v1/PhoenixGo-win-x64-gpu-v1.zip)